 “Since we’re here anyway, we might actually play a bit of football.”

-The was made in reference to Liverpool’s poor first-half performance in a match.
+The comment was made in reference to Liverpool’s poor first-half performance in a match.
 Game day requires you to fight until the end even if your scoreboard is showing zero.
 Exam day demands you to do the same.
 Don’t walk out of the room just because you’re feeling the jitters.
 Part of winning is showing up, and since you’ve made it this far, you might as well give it all you’ve got.

 “You can sleep between lessons but not during them.”

-A good nap is one of the secrets to training success, according to the German coach in with the Mirror.
+A good nap is one of the secrets to training success, according to the German coach in an interview with the Mirror.
 Why settle with paltry power naps when you can actually get a restful sleep?
 The same goes with studying for an exam.
 Know your limits and block out the most effective times of the day for better productivity.
 Instead of pulling an all-nighter, get at least eight hours of sleep so you’ll be refreshed the next day.

 “Have a plan.
 There is a place in the net where the keeper cannot reach the ball.”

-Klopp when asked about penalty shootouts, but the same can be said when you’re faced with writer’s block during the essay-writing portion of an exam, or a complex equation that you can’t seem to solve.
+Klopp made the remark when asked about penalty shootouts, but the same can be said when you’re faced with writer’s block during the essay-writing portion of an exam, or a complex equation that you can’t seem to solve.
 There’s always a way out somewhere, so have strategies in place beforehand to overcome them.

 It might sound like an oxymoron, but last-minute revision doesn't have to be a chaotic affair.